Privacy · June 12, 2026

 Privacy notice.

-This notice explains what Bloomsee Studio LLC (“Bloomsee”, “we”, “our”) collects when you use bloomsee.app or the Bloomsee Studio service (together, the “Service”), what we do with it, and the rights you have.
-It is written for users in the United States and Canada, the only regions in which we offer the Service.
-Quebec residents are not eligible; the EU, UK, and elsewhere are not in scope.
+This notice explains what LOOKSY TECH - FZCO (“Bloomsee”, “we”, “our”) collects when you use bloomsee.app or the Bloomsee Plus service (together, the “Service”), what we do with it, and the rights you have.
+It is written for users in the regions where Bloomsee currently offers the Service, as determined at signup.
+The Service is not available in all jurisdictions; eligibility is enforced at checkout.

 Plain-English summary.
 You upload one reference photo.
 We use it — and only it — to generate the styled photos you ask for.
-We store it encrypted, we do not sell it, we do not train AI models on it, and we delete it when you tell us to from your account page.
-Stripe handles your payment card; we never see it.
-We send transactional emails through Resend and route image generation through third-party AI providers (Sosana and fal.ai).
+We store it encrypted, we do not sell it, we do not train AI on it ourselves (vendor-side AI practices vary; see section 3), and we delete it when you tell us to from your account page.
+Stripe handles your payment card; we never see your card number, CVC, or PIN — only the last four digits, card brand, expiry, and the city / postal code / state / country attached to it.
+We send transactional emails through a third-party email provider and route image generation through third-party AI image-generation providers.
 Full detail follows.

 1. Information we collect

 Account & subscription.
-Email address (you give it to Stripe at Checkout; Stripe sends it to us).
-Stripe customer and subscription identifiers.
+Email address (you provide and verify it at sign-up; for subscriptions started through an off-site checkout link, Stripe collects it at Checkout and sends it to us).
+Stripe customer and subscription identifiers, where you have started a subscription.
 Subscription tier, status, period start and end, trial start and end, and cancellation timestamp.
 Whether you have affirmed you are 18 or older (timestamp only).
 Whether you have viewed your history (timestamp only).

 Generated outputs.
 The styled photographs the Service produces in response to your requests.
 These are stored under your account so you can re-download them from your history.